KidoMJung/designweek_spotify_project_start/README.md

 # Getting started
 1. First download a text editor to your liking.
-I personally use Sublime Text.
-Which you can download at https://www.sublimetext.com/.
+I personally use VS Code.
+Which you can download at https://code.visualstudio.com/download.

 2. Download this repository for the basic folder structure and materials such as images.